Cheap bunks in shared dorms and a backpackers-of-the-world-unite atmosphere

 A network of free stone cabins where you can sleep off the beaten path in the U.K.

-Advice and tips for single travelers in the U.K.
+Advice, resources, & tours for student travelers in the U.K.